 - In a small saucepan over medium, combine the brown sugar and water.
 Bring to a gentle boil and cook, stirring often, until the mixture reads 240F on a candy thermometer.

 - Stir in the butter, salt, vinegar and 1/2 heavy cream.

 - In a medium bowl, combine 2 tablespoons of the brown sugar mixture and the remaining heavy cream.
 Use an electric mixer to beat until just thickened, but not completely whipped, about 2 to 3 minutes.
 (When I made this recipe, I went the fast route and just used a can of whipped cream for this step.
 Worked out just fine).

 - To serve, divide the brown sugar mixture between 2 tall glasses (about 1/8 cup for each glass).
 Add 1/8 cup of cream soda to each glass, then stir to combine.
 Fill each glass nearly to the top with additional cream soda, then spoon the whipped topping over each.

 You may choose to heat the cream soda.
 Otherwise, this is more of a lukewarm Butterbeer, rather than hot Butterbeer.

-Either of these Butterbeer recipes could be served cold by either freezing or cooling the final product.
-As mentioned above, you could also turn them into adult versions for a New Years Eve party or other adult gathering by adding Irish cream and/or substituting Irish cream for the heavy cream.
+The hot butterbeer recipe could be served cold by either freezing or cooling the final product.
+As mentioned above, you could also turn them into adult versions for a New Years Eve party or other adult gathering.
+You can create an alcoholic butterbeer drink by adding Irish cream and/or substituting Irish cream for the heavy cream.